2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/019.webp)

 These nuances in measuring inflation by the CPI highlight the complexity of the relationship between monetary printing and inflation.
 They also suggest that actual inflation may be higher than reported if all price increases, especially in key sectors such as real estate, were more comprehensively taken into account.
-This analysis underscores the significance of comprehending the underlying mechanisms of inflation and the limitations of conventional indices used to measure it, thereby facilitating a deeper understanding of the economic implications of monetary policies.
+This analysis highlights the importance of understanding the underlying mechanisms of inflation and the limitations of conventional indices used to measure it, thereby facilitating a deeper comprehension of the economic implications of monetary policies.

 #### Arguments of MMT